Welcome

 Predictive Modeling

-We create predictive models to estimate expected market capitalization and 3-year stock price growth, combining historical financial trends with operational metrics.
+We create a predictive model using LASSO to estimate expected stock price growth, combining historical financial trends with operational metrics.
+We train this model on past years and use it to predict growth for the following year.
 These predictions are designed to study relationships between efficiency and stock performance.

 Disclaimer: Model outputs are projections only and should not be considered recommendations.
 Actual stock prices may differ significantly.